hivsuper/learning-journey/superz-journey/README.md

 Super's Journey
 ----------------------------------------------------
-In this project I'll do some experiments with HTML5 and CSS3, as well as Javascript sometimes.
+Dome experiments with HTML5 and CSS3 in this project, as well as Javascript sometimes.